mbuchthal/Create-a-Framework/README.md

 ]
 ```

-The sample JSON file would containt this to begin:
+The sample JSON file would contain this to begin:
 ```
 {"count":"0"}
 ```